sahil0984/codepath-TwitterClient-2/README.md

  - User can click on the profile image in any tweet to see another user's profile.
    - User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
    - Profile view should include that user's timeline
+   - Optional: User can view following / followers list through the profile

  - Advanced: Robust error handling, check if internet is available, handle error cases, network failures
  - Advanced: When a network request is sent, user sees an indeterminate progress indicator